attrill20/attrill20/README.md

-Hi!I'm James
+Hi!
+I'm James
 =============================================================================================================================

-I'm an sspiring Full-Stack Developer from Brighton
+I'm an aspiring Full-Stack Developer from Brighton
 ------------------------------

-* 🌍  I'm a former geography teacher, my transferrable skills are problem solving, breaking down information and collaborating with others
+* 🌍  I'm a former geography teacher, my transferrable skills are problem solving, breaking down information and collaboration!
-* 🖥️  I'm currently studying on Bootcamp 14 with The School of Code
+* 🖥️  I'm currently studying on Bootcamp 14 with The School of Code.
-* ✉️  You can contact me at [attrill20@gmail.com](mailto:attrill20@gmail.com)
+* ✉️  You can contact me at [attrill20@gmail.com](mailto:attrill20@gmail.com).

 ### Skills